MindaugasVarkalys/docker-reverse-proxy/README.md

 ## add-site.sh

-When run, this command does the following things:
+When run, this script does the following things:

 - Copies Nginx configuration from [nginx/TEMPLATE_CERTBOT](/nginx/TEMPLATE_CERTBOT) file to host specified domain without SSL.
 This is required, so Certbot can access and verify the domain before issuing a certificate.
 - Gets a certificate using Certbot Docker image.